getodk/docs/odkx-src/scan-form-designer-using.rst

 Grid Values
 """""""""""""

 :guilabel:`Grid Values` are the values designated to each bubble or box.
-The default value for each bubble or box filled in by the user is 1, and you can customize the answers ODK Scan attributes to each box or bubble.
+The default value for each bubble or box filled in by the user is 1, and you can customize the answers ODK-X Scan attributes to each box or bubble.
 For example, if in a grid of one row and two columns, row 1, col 1 is given the value of "yes," when that box is marked by a user in Survey and Tables the digitized answer will be "yes."

 .. image:: /img/scan-form-designer/create-checkbox-menu.*
   :alt: Adding Checkbox Fields in Scan Form Designer